TechUnRestricted/WinDiskWriter/README.md

    <li>
       🔍  <strong>Add toggle to show internal drives</strong><br>
          <sub>
-           Although this operation can cause potential data loss if enabled by mistake, it can still be a very convenient option for some users who want to install Microsoft Windows without using any USB drives.
+           Although this could cause potential data loss if enabled by mistake, it's still a very convenient option for people who want to install Windows without using any USB drives.
          </sub>
    </li>
   <br>
    <li>
       🗜 <strong>Add support for splitting install.esd (compressed system image) files</strong><br>
          <sub>
-           Some Windows .iso’s, (usually repacks) use .esd system images for the best compression.<br>
+           Some Windows ISOs, (usually repacks) use .esd system images for better compression.<br>
-           But there can be some situations where even the .esd file is too large to fit into FAT32 partitions.<br>
+           But sometimes, even a .esd file is too large to fit into FAT32 partitions.<br>
-           At this moment, only install.wim images can be split.
+           Right now, WinDiskWriter can only split install.wim images.
 Splitting .esd requires wimlib to be updated.
          </sub>
    </li>
   <br>
    <li>
-      💻 <strong>Add support for the 32-bit Macs</strong><br>
+      💻 <strong>Add support for 32-bit Macs</strong><br>
       <sub>
-        At this time, you can only use WinDiskWriter on x86_64 / ARM64 Mac computers.<br>
+        Right now, you can only use WinDiskWriter on x86_64 / ARM64 Mac computers.<br>
-        Since this software has the minimum Mac OS X requirements of Snow Leopard 10.6, it is possible to compile a 32-bit build.<br>
+        Since this software has the minimum Mac OS X requirements of Snow Leopard 10.6, it's possible to compile a 32-bit build.<br>
         But I can’t do it right now, since this kind of build operation isn’t supported on Apple Silicon.
       </sub>
    </li>
   <br>
    <li>
-      📝 <strong>Implement a feature that allows to add a custom ei.cfg</strong><br>
+      📝 <strong>Implement a feature that allows adding a custom ei.cfg</strong><br>
          <sub>
            This feature will allow users to select the Windows edition of their choice, regardless of the ACPI SLIC configuration.
          </sub>